Why do sunroof seals shrink? The science behind seal degradation

 - The material becomes stiffer and more brittle

-Even with UV stabilizers added to modern seal materials, prolonged exposure—especially in sunny climates—gradually overwhelms these protective additives.
+Even with UV stabilizers added to modern seal materials, prolonged exposure, especially in sunny climates, gradually overwhelms these protective additives.

-- Summer: Surface temperatures can reach 150°F+ (65°C+) in direct sunlight
+- Summer: surface temperatures can reach 150°F (65°C) or more in direct sunlight

-- Winter: Temperatures can drop below -20°F (-29°C) in cold climates
+- Winter: temperatures can drop below -20°F (-29°C) in cold climates

 This constant expansion and contraction creates mechanical stress within the seal material.
-Over thousands of cycles, the material develops micro-fractures and loses its elastic memory—its ability to return to its original shape.
+Over thousands of cycles, the material develops micro-fractures and loses its elastic memory, its ability to return to its original shape.

-Ozone Attack
+Ozone attack

-1. Larger Glass Panels
+1. Larger glass panels

 - Greater surface area exposed to UV radiation

-- More material subject to thermal expansion/contraction
+- More material subject to thermal expansion and contraction

 - Higher mechanical stress loads